malsayber/partial_discharge_compare/README.md

 `notebooks/new_developer_workflow.py` is a minimal script that walks through loading a sample signal, cleaning it with `denoise_signal`, extracting features via `FeatureExtractor` and running a simple feature selection.
-Execute it line by line to see each step in action and adapt it to your own experiments.
+It loads the example signal from `unitest/data/748987.npy` and resolves the path relative to the project root, so you can run it from any directory.
+Execute the script line by line to see each step in action and adapt it for your own experiments.
 If the optional `featurewiz` library is missing the script simply returns all features.

 ### Tests